Tresor11/e-commerce-api/README.md

 - Item model
 - Favorite model

-The API has the following endpoints
+The API has the following endpoints:

 `POST /auth/login`